 Where can I get a colonoscopy in Hong Kong?

 Public sector: most government hospitals provide colonoscopy for suspected bowel disease but not for screening purposes.
 You need to see a general practitioner or family physician first and get a referral letter to see a specialist.
-The waiting time for a first consultation with a specialist can be up to 1-2 years, and the waiting time for a colonoscopy appointment is around 1 year after seeing the specialist.
+The waiting time for the first consultation with a specialist can be up to 1–2 years, and the waiting time for a colonoscopy appointment is around 1 year after seeing the specialist.

 Private sector: most gastroenterologists in Hong Kong are well-trained in performing colonoscopies.
 Colorectal surgeons are also trained in colonoscopy but it is difficult to know which surgeons specialize in the colorectal area.
 Gastroenterologists can perform colonoscopies in private hospitals or endoscopy centers in commercial buildings.
 Waiting times are very short.

 What is the difference between an inpatient and outpatient colonoscopy in Hong Kong?

 Colonoscopy in Hong Kong can be performed in hospitals or endoscopy centers in commercial buildings.
-Endoscopy centers can only cater outpatient colonoscopy.
+Endoscopy centers can only cater to outpatient colonoscopy.
 If any complications arise, then you will be transferred by ambulance to an Accident & Emergency Department of a nearby Hospital Authority hospital (public hospital).

 Colonoscopy in Hong Kong private hospitals can be either inpatient or outpatient.
 Inpatient means you will be admitted to the hospital the night before your colonoscopy, and your bowel preparation will be done in the hospital; outpatient means your bowel preparation will be done at home and you will need to travel to the hospital the morning of your appointment.
 In both cases, you can be discharged around 2 hours after the colonoscopy procedure.
 It is safer to arrange someone to accompany you back home.

 What is the current average cost in Hong Kong?

-A colonoscopy in Hong Kong costs around HK$20,000 in private sector.
+A colonoscopy in Hong Kong costs around HK$20,000 in the private sector.
 Some doctors are more expensive, so the cost can be a few times more.